arvigeus/AZ-204/Topics/Functions.md

 | [**Dedicated**](https://learn.microsoft.com/en-us/azure/azure-functions/dedicated-plan)                    | - Run your functions within an App Service plan at regular App Service plan rates.<br>- Best for long-running scenarios where Durable Functions can't be used.<br>- Predictable cost and scaling.       | - Manual/autoscale (10-20 instances).<br>- You pay the same as you would for other App Service resources, like web apps.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                      |
 | [**ASE (App Service Environment)**](https://learn.microsoft.com/en-us/azure/app-service/environment/intro) | - Provides a fully isolated and dedicated environment for securely running App Service apps at high scale.                                                                                              | - There's a flat monthly rate for an ASE that pays for the infrastructure and doesn't change with the size of the ASE.
 There's also a cost per App Service plan vCPU.                                                                                                                                                                                                                                                                                                                                                                                                                                         |
 | [**Kubernetes**](https://learn.microsoft.com/en-us/azure/azure-functions/functions-kubernetes-keda)        | - Provides a fully isolated and dedicated environment running on top of the Kubernetes platform.<br>- You pay only the costs of your Kubernetes cluster; no additional billing for Functions.           | - Depends on the configuration of the Kubernetes cluster.                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                                     |

+The _scale controller_ adjusts resources based on event rates and trigger types.
+It uses heuristics for each trigger type (for Queue storage trigger, it scales based on the queue length and the age of the oldest queue message).
+The number of host instances can be scaled to zero when no functions are running (_cold start_).

 ```ps
 az functionapp plan create